HipsterBrown/hipsterbrown.com/posts/musings/2021-03-16-simple-slots-for-react.md

 };

 const MyLayout: MyLayoutComponent = ({ children }) => {
-  const [header, body, footer] = getSlots(['header', 'body', 'footer']);
+  const [header, body, footer] = getSlots(['header', 'body', 'footer'], children);

   // place elements as needed
 }

 MyLayout.Slot = Slot as MyLayoutSlot;
 ```

 Even with the slight overhead of adding a static `Slot` child, the authoring and usage of the new API provides an arguably better experience than the approach of three different static child components.
 There is no need to worry about ordering and any unused slot will default to `null`, thus [rendering nothing](https://reactjs.org/docs/react-component.html#render).
 When comparing it with the `slot` API for Web Components, it reverses the roles for the sake of discoverability and type-safety; since the `<slot>` is used in the component template to author the slotted areas, and a `slot` attribute is used to set the slotted content when using the component.

 As mentioned before, the `Slot` component is a convenient feature for providing flexibility with control over placement of content.
 There is still a case for using static child components to provide styling or functionality through association without carrying about placement (maybe more on that in a future post).